henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/denovo_validation.md

 module load BioPerl/1.6.1
 ```

-This should set up all the variables and paths that allow you to run all the needed programs.
+This should set up all the variables and paths needed to run all the programs in this tutorial!
 Try this:

 ```
 $ FRC --help
 ```

-If an help message is produced everything should be working, if it's not, feel free to panic!
+If you see a help message then everything should be working.
+If it's not, feel free to panic.
 Another solution is to call one of us and we'll sort it out.

-At this point everything should be set and you can start to work.
-I suggest you to start looking at folders `01_data` and `02_assemblies` to see how they are structured.
+At this point everything should be set and you can start working.
+Start by looking at folders `01_data` and `02_assemblies` to see how they are structured, and what you'll be working with.

 ### Standard assembly statistics